drtoful/jumpi/README.md

     jumpi-agent start

 The Web-UI is available under 127.0.0.1:8080, so you will need to use a SSH tunnel to connect to it.
+The default username and password is "admin".

 ### Alternative